VoicuTomut/VoicuTomut/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: Physics and Quantum Computing
+- 🌱 I’m currently learning: Finance and Quantum Computing
 - 📫 How to reach me: tomutvoicuandrei@gmail.com